Jan Peerce: Recordings

-For Westminster Records in 1961, Peerce again recorded Fidelio opposite Sena Jurinac and Beethoven's oratorio Christ on the Mount of Olives with Maria Stader; for Columbia Records he sang the title role in a 1963 recording of selections from Sigmund Romberg's The Student Prince, opposite Roberta Peters, and also featuring Giorgio Tozzi.
+Peerce recorded another performance of Fidelio opposite Sena Jurinac and Beethoven's oratorio Christ on the Mount of Olives with Maria Stader, both for the Westminster label, released in 1961 and 1963, respectively; for Columbia Records he sang the title role in a 1963 recording of selections from Sigmund Romberg's The Student Prince, opposite Roberta Peters, and also featuring Giorgio Tozzi.
 Peerce's final religious, pop, and recital albums from the late 1960s through 1980 were released by Vanguard.

 Peerce's best-selling record was his 1945 RCA Victor recording of "Bluebird of Happiness" (music by Sandor Harmati, lyrics by Edward Heyman and Harry Parr-Davies).
 It became his "signature tune" and he recorded it at least three times for RCA Victor.
 As of the late 1970s, it remained among the all-time best selling recordings by opera and concert singers.
 According to Peerce and his collaborator in his memoirs, Bluebird was second in sales only to Enrico Caruso's 1918 recording of George M. Cohan's "Over There".
 Estimated sales of the Caruso recording by discographer John R. Bolig indicate, however, that the 1918 disc was not among the top-selling operatic recordings of the Victor Talking Machine Company.
 Peerce titled his 1976 autobiography The Bluebird of Happiness: The Memoirs of Jan Peerce.